 BONUS TIP: Putting a link to a website or a blog (say, a particular article) is a great start.
 However, if you’re promoting various offers every week and want to send followers to specific product pages, the lack of hot links can become a challenge, as you’ll be needing to change the links in your bio all the time.
-If you need to get around this, check out LinkTree, arguably the best tool out there to add multiple links to your Instagram bio.
+If you need to get around this, check out LinkTree, arguably the best tool out there to add multiple links to your Instagram bio for business.

 - Place a URL to your latest offer OR your main website OR use LinkeTree to showcase multiple links

 - Don’t forget to use a call-to-action to your URL, by adding a line in your “Bio” category when you edit your profile

 5. Be in right Business category & allow people to get in touch

 Another thing your bio should have is the business description of your account — this is where having an Instagram Business Profile is a must.
 If you’re looking to build a brand on Instagram, it’s essential to appear professional and, well, brand-like.
 While having an Instagram for Business account is essential if you want to get access to insights, analytics, and be able to make data-driven decisions, it also offers two perks for your Instagram bio for business: choosing a Business category that represents your brand and adding contact information.

 You might not even remember this anymore, but you already picked a Business category once, when you created your Facebook Business Page — which is what you need to have in order to use Instagram for Business.
 As Instagram is connected to Facebook, the very same Business category you used on your Facebook Page will automatically appear on your Instagram.
 Here’s an example from ZARA, where it says “Clothing (Brand)” on their Facebook: